tmurtazin/php-sdk/README.md

 SDK for developing custom chatium backends using PHP

-For better expirience use https://plugins.jetbrains.com/plugin/9927-deep-assoc-completion with PHPStorm.
+For better experience use https://plugins.jetbrains.com/plugin/9927-deep-assoc-completion with PHPStorm.